Led by three senior captains this year, Big Blue is ready to hit the ice and improve upon their record.

 Music is required of all Middle School students.
 Pingry’s Middle School music program seeks not only to foster skill development in singing and playing in ensembles but also to help cultivate an appreciation for many diverse styles of music.
-Performance material is selected from a rich and broad spectrum of historical and cultural sources.
+Performance material is selected from an array of diverse musical styles that offer students the opportunity to experience historically significant works through contemporary repertoire.

 - Middle School Band